surajbijjahalli/Mask_RCNN/README.md

 # Mask R-CNN for skin cancer detection

-This is a project to detect and segment skin cancer lesions using the Matterport (https://github.com/matterport) implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
+This is a project for detecting and segmenting skin cancer lesions from the ISIC 2018 challenge (https://challenge.isic-archive.com/data/#2018).
+The project uses the Matterport (https://github.com/matterport) implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

 The repository includes (from the original Matterport implementation):